CroudTech/Croud-Style-Guide/CONTRIBUTING.md

 ### Testing

-We use jest to test our components.
+We use [Jest](https://facebook.github.io/jest/) to test our components.
 Be sure to add a [snapshot](https://facebook.github.io/jest/docs/en/snapshot-testing.html) test at the very least.